ColinFay/backyard/README.md

 interface.
 Here are some we know of:

   - Only git book format is supported (for now)
-  - Preview doesn’t work in Docker container
+  - Preview doesn’t work perfectly in Firefox (CSS issue)
   - If you want to preview or render a book, it must compile on the machine it is located: all packages in the bookdown should be installed there, for example.